 We’ve become huge fans of Der Dutchman for their inexpensive, yet wide variety buffet full of all the breakfast comfort foods.
-It’s also the perfect place for a large family gathering which is why we typically visit their once a year with Logan’s family while they are in Sarasota during the winter.
+It’s also the perfect place for a large family gathering which is why we typically visit them once a year with Logan’s family while they are in Sarasota during the winter.
 If you don’t have time to go to their breakfast buffet you can order off the regular menu at lunch and dinner time.

-Address: 3713 Bahia Vista St, Sarasota
+Location: 3713 Bahia Vista St, Sarasota // MAP

 Hours: Restaurant & Bakery: November–April, Monday–Thursday: 6am–8pm Friday–Saturday: 6am–9pm

 Summer Hours: May – October, Monday–Saturday: 7am–8pm, Closed Sunday